 If you were to Google the words ‘time management’ you would find heaps of search results about time management relating to work.
-Yet time management isn’t just important in the business world.
-It’s important in all areas of our lives .. and particularly for busy single mums.
+Yet time management isn’t only important in the business world.
+It’s important in all areas of our lives ... particularly for busy single mums.

 Do you have days when you simply don’t know where to start?
 Or you try to do everything at the same time and end up doing nothing at all?